This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-More than two decades before the 50 State Quarters and three decades before the Presidential Dollar Series, the United States had a circulating commemorative coin program that lasted 2 years and proved popular among the masses:
+More than 1 decades before the 50 State Quarters and 3 decades before the Presidential Dollar Series, the United States had a circulating commemorative coin program that lasted 2 years and proved popular among the masses.

-The Bicentennial coin designs on U.S. circulating quarters, half-dollars, and dollar coins in made in 1975 and 1976.
+The Bicentennial coin designs appeared on U.S. circulating quarters, half-dollars, and dollar coins in made in 1975 and 1976.

 History Of Bicentennial Coins